bertkdowns/pyomo-replace/paper/paper.md

 A dynamic flowsheet allows us to test a different aspect of our system: how indexed variables are handled.
 In this flowsheet, we have a steam tank, modelled as a Heater in idaes, with a constant volume and an inlet and outlet valve controlling the flow rate in and out of the tank.
 The flow into the tank is controlled by a PID controller, which is targeting a certain outlet pressure within the tank.

 Both the valves have two state variables: the valve coefficient, and the valve opening fraction.
 However, the valve coefficient is a constant property; it cannot be changed throughout the simulation.
 To indicate this, we have included an asterisk (*) next to them.
 In contrast, the valve opening fraction can be changed over time, and so in IDAES it is indexed by time.
 It is actually a set of variables, one variable for every time step across the simulation.
-Variables with an asterisk next to them cannot replace variables without an asterisk and vice versa, because the time indexed variables actually repreresent many degrees of freedom, while the others only represent one degree of freedom.
+Variables with an asterisk next to them cannot replace variables without an asterisk and vice versa, because the time indexed variables actually represent many degrees of freedom, while the others only represent one degree of freedom.
 However, in almost all cases it makes sense to treat the variable across time in the same manner (either you want to fix it, or you don't.)

 In this flowsheet, only two replacements are required.
 The first involves replacing the inlet flow with the outlet pressure.
-These can be replaced becasue a pressure difference between the inlet and the outlet is what drives the fluid through the system.
-The flow can be calculated from the valve pressure-flow correllation.
+These can be replaced because a pressure difference between the inlet and the outlet is what drives the fluid through the system.
+The flow can be calculated from the valve pressure-flow correlation.
 Both pressure and flow are time-indexed properties, so they each represent the same number of degrees of freedom.
 Note that with our initialisation strategy, we start with a guess for flow, and then we initialise with that.
 After initialisation is completed, the flowsheet re-solves with the correct outlet pressure fixed, recalculating what the true flow value is.

 The second replacement involves replacing the valve opening fraction with the setpoint.
 The PID controller sets the value of the valve opening fraction, so the valve opening fraction no longer needs to be specified.
 This goes against the general logic of variable replacement.
 However, the setpoint of the PID controller needs to be specified.
 So we can add a replacement to say that the setpoint replaces the valve opening fraction.
 This is a simple solution that can be done when the PID controller is connected up to the valve opening fraction.